 Chris nearly giggled, finding the situation amusing enough to postpone running out.
 Al had mentioned using this type of service before, and, although she was no longer interested in Al's plan now that post-inebriated clarity had set in, she was curious.
 She wanted to know what "goods" Al had been wasting his money on when he desired female company.

-There were head-shots in the album Al was handed.
-Chris bent forward, leaning over his shoulder to peer, while the pimp proudly proceeded to describe "his girls."
+Al opened the black binder leaning it on the edge of the desk knowing Chris would lean in to see.
+Each page had a head-shot of a different girl, with a full body image in the right hand corner.
+Chris bent forward, leaning over Al's shoulder to peer, while the pimp proudly proceeded to describe "his girls."
 "Trish, that blond curvy girl, she's real sassy.
 She draws a lot of attention.
 Men just fall all over themselves when she's around.
 If you turn the page you'll see Nancy.
 She's athletic.
 People might think she's your bodyguard.
 Looks intimidating 'cause she will put it down on you.
 She will whop you and call you filthy names."
 At this, Chris looked up noticing the pimp's sudden surge of agitation.
-Adjusting glasses, he coughed and proceeded.
+Adjusting his glasses, he coughed and proceeded.
 "Turn to the last page."
 Al flipped past six pages of women he'd at some point met and saw one he'd not seen before.
 "That's Dawn," said the pimp flatly.
 "Pretty girl, if you're into vampires.
 She's a toothpick.
 No ass.
 Looks like a runway model.
 She's quiet."
 He spoke as if she'd landed from Mars.

 "Is this her?" inquired Al smugly, a victorious smile across his face.
 He handed the album to Chris who was glaring at the picture.
 She cradled the album and stared hard.
 He knew she had a weakness for waifs, ones who looked like cancer victims or heroin addicts.
 Blue eyes, pale skin, black hair…"'Pretty' is a gross understatement," Chris murmured.
 She pictured herself walking past Stephanie arm in arm with this creature.
 A moment after, the price was set, the date and time scheduled.